jummyoladejo-beep/energy-carbon-data-analysis/german-electricity-market/analysis/README.md

 ## Reproducibility

-The analytical datasets are derived from the data in `data/raw/` and `data/processed/`.
+The analytical datasets are derived from the data in the raw folder.

 Where applicable, calculations, transformations and assumptions are documented within the analysis files or supporting documentation.